-But along with their tips for the best products to use and the best ways to use them, estheticians also have a blacklist of products that they've sworn off for good.
+But along with their tips for the best products to use and the safest ways to use them, estheticians also have a blacklist of products that they've sworn off for good.
 The main culprits?
 Skin-harming ingredients that many of us don't even realize are causing damage.
 Ready to find out what they are?
 Keep scrolling.

 "Extractions are often done using a metal tool to remove blackheads and whiteheads from the skin," explains Heather Wilson, director of brand development and a licensed esthetician for InstaNatural.
 "Although effective, improper use can cause damage to the skin—sometimes permanently.
 Throughout the years, safer methods of extraction have been developed, and many estheticians have adopted these in place of the traditional metal tools.
 In addition, I have learned that my clients often replicate my methods at home.
 Although this is done with the best intentions, certain practices should be left to the professional."

 If you want to extract at home, do so after getting out of the shower, when the gunk in your pores has lifted to the surface.
-Then, gently squeeze out the contents with tissue-wrapped fingers.
+Then, gently squeeze out the contents with clean, tissue-wrapped fingers.

-Products With Artificial Fragrance
+Products with Artificial Fragrance

-"Because of this, I focus solely on products free from artificial fragrance and instead leverage essential oils and botanical extracts.
-Not only are these products safer, but they also provide incredible benefits for the skin.
+"Because of this, I focus solely on products free from artificial fragrance and instead leverage essential oils and botanical extracts," she explains.
+"Not only are these products safer, but they also provide incredible benefits for the skin.
 Lavender is great for calming redness, frankincense is known for its anti-aging benefits, and tea tree is powerful against blemishes.
-The switch to natural fragrances is not only healthier but works double time to enhance results."
+The switch to natural fragrances is not only healthier but works double-time to enhance results."

-Anything With Denatured Alcohol
+Anything with Denatured Alcohol

-NYC esthetician Jordana Mattioli denounces denatured alcohol in skincare: "No matter what skin type you have, you want to look for ingredients in leave-on products like serums and moisturizers that are skin replenishing and soothing.
+NYC esthetician Jordana Mattioli denounces denatured alcohol in skincare: "No matter what skin type you have, you want to look for ingredients in leave-on products like serums and moisturizers that are skin-replenishing and soothing.
 Common ones are antioxidants, ceramides, peptides, hyaluronic acid, and niacinamide."
-She loves Algenist Genius Ultimate Genius Ultimate Anti-Aging Vitamin C+ Serum ($118) for non-irritating, skin-brightening effects.
+She loves Algenist Genius Ultimate Anti-Aging Vitamin C+ Serum ($118) for its non-irritating, skin-brightening effects.

-Products With Lemon Oil
+Products with Lemon Oil

 "After treating faces for over a decade, I am very particular about what products I recommend for my clients to use, says New York-based esthetician Sandra Velandia.
-"There's a huge misconception that all synthetic, nonorganic ingredients are bad for you when actually, there are a lot of natural organic ingredients that can create irritation to the skin."
+"There's a huge misconception that all synthetic, non-organic ingredients are bad for you when actually, there are a lot of natural organic ingredients that can create irritation to the skin."
 She pegs lemon oil as one of the biggest causes of irritation because it can cause "swelling and blistering when exposed to the sun."

 DIY Vitamin C Serums

 "A common DIY recipe is to crush up a vitamin C tablet and apply it to the skin, sometimes mixed with a natural oil to create an 'antioxidant serum,'" says celebrity esthetician Renée Rouleau.
 "The biggest problem with this method is that vitamin C has a very difficult time penetrating the skin; even the best cosmetic forms of vitamin C struggle with this issue.
 Vitamin C is proven to be an excellent ingredient to encourage collagen and slow down damaging free radical activity, but the delivery system is of crucial importance to be effective."

 Sometimes, it's just about personal preference.
-Celebrity esthetician Joanna Vargas is opposed to the product, saying, "I've sworn off of any type of self-tanning product— I just don't think they look good.
+Celebrity esthetician Joanna Vargas is opposed to the product, saying, "I've sworn off of any type of self-tanning product.
+I just don't think they look good.
 I guess I'm meant to be pale!"